code-with-neeraj/UBER/README.md

 - Real-time ride updates using Socket.IO.
 - Interactive map for live tracking using Leaflet.js.
 - Dynamic panels for ride creation and confirmation.
+- Modern styling using SCSS and Tailwind CSS.

 ### Folder Structure